How to Mirror the Wallarm Repository for CentOS¶

 Issue with CentOS GPG keys

-If you have already added Wallarm repository and got an error related to invalid CentOS GPG keys, please follow the steps:
+If you have already added the Wallarm repository and got an error related to invalid CentOS GPG keys, then please follow these steps:

 - Remove added repository using the

 yum remove wallarm-node-repocommand.

 - Add the repository using the command from the appropriate tab above.

 Possible error messages:

 http://repo.wallarm.com/centos/wallarm-node/7/2.14/x86_64/repodata/repomd.xml: [Errno -1] repomd.xml signature could not be verified for wallarm-node_2.14

 One of the configured repositories failed (Wallarm Node for CentOS 7 - 2.14), and yum doesn't have enough cached data to continue.